keabre/TOP-Rock-Paper-Scissors/pseudocode.md

 ## PLAY ENTIRE GAME

+within function ->
     initialise counter variable
     set counter variable to 0

-while counter variable is less than or equal to 5 then (GET COMPUTER CHOICE)
+    while counter variable is less than 5 then
-(GET USER CHOICE)
     (PLAY A SINGLE ROUND)
     increment counter variable by 1

     if user score variable is greater than computer score variable then display the text "You win!
 Congratulations!"

+    else if computer score variable is greater than user score variable then display the text "You lose!
+Better luck next time!"

     else then
-display the text "you lose!
-Better luck next time!"
+    display the text "It's a draw!
+No winners today!"